Compaq LTE: Docking stations

 The LTE range was marketed as a desktop replacement; with its optional docking stations, it allowed peripherals to be permanently connected.
 The LTE laptop would be simply removed from the docking station to be used on the go and then docked to use in the office.

 The LTE/386s was the first LTE offered with an optional docking station, allowing the computer to be used more or less like a desktop computer.
 The docking station added a pair of full-length, 16-bit ISA slots to the machine and two 5.25-inch drive bays.
 Compaq shipped their docking station with a VGA monitor and a standard desktop keyboard.
 The docking station connected to the back of the LTE/386s via a new specialized connector on the rear of the laptop.
 Compaq also sold an internal CD-ROM adapter for the LTE/386s that fits into its modem expansion slot, allowing the computer to be used with an optional external CD-ROM drive, making it one of the first laptops to natively support CD-ROM.

 Compaq introduced four new docking stations for the LTE Elite line: the SmartStation, the MiniStation/EN, the MiniStation/TR, and the OptiByte Media Station.
 The SmartStation was the second-most-expensive and feature-packed; like Apple's Duo Dock, the SmartStation loaded the LTE Elite into a rectangular, VCR-like slot, allowing the laptop to be used like a desktop computer, with an external monitor perched on top of the docking station.
 The SmartStation added two 5.25-inch drive bays, two ISA slots for IBM PC–compatible expansion cards, SCSI-2 ports for parallel peripherals and external storage, and Ethernet ports for networking.
 The MiniStation/EN and MiniStation/TR meanwhile were simple port replicators adding one of each of the aforementioned SCSI-2 ports and networking ports.
 The MiniStation/EN provided a Ethernet port, while the MiniStation/TR provided a Token Ring port.
 The OptiByte Media Station, meanwhile, was the most expensive but added a 16-bit sound card, a double-speed CD-ROM drive and built-in speakers, as well as providing a free ISA slot.
 This added sound synthesis capability to an otherwise silent laptop (barring the internal PC speaker).
 The OptiByte Media Station was designed and manufactured by AccuMem Systems and resold by Compaq.

+For the LTE 5000 series, Compaq offered the MultiBay Expansion Base, a full-feature docking station that added several other MultiBay units to the machine, on top of additional PC Cards and an Ethernet port.
+Compaq later augmented it in the form of the MultiBay-ISA Expansion Base, which added an ISA expansion slot.